LoganVoss/TITAN/docs/ROLE_FIT.md

 # TITAN × Recursive Self-Improvement Safety

-TITAN follows the same research process described by the **Recursive Self-Improvement Safety** role.
+TITAN follows a research process closely aligned with the **Recursive Self-Improvement Safety** role.

 The project began with a broad question: